eondiscord/nekocord-repo/README.md

 # nekocord-repo
-A repository for nekocord, a Discord client mod you'll find out about sooner or later
+A repository for nekocord, a funni Discord mod in public beta...
+have fun?